Flow Control

 Let

-break out of a scope in general - not a loop specifically.
-This would requireif
+breakbreak out of a scope in general - not a loop specifically.
+This would requireifstatement scopes to be ignored?

 c :=^ 0

-[c] // capture scope
+|c| // capture scope

 x := c * 42